- Children 8-years-old must sit in the backseat of the vehicle in a child passenger restraint system.

-All but the youngest of today’s parents likely recall tumbling unrestrained around their parents’ vehicle as it rumbled down the street, free from car seats (or car seat laws).
+All but the youngest of today's parents likely recall tumbling unrestrained around their parents' vehicle as it rumbled down the street, free from seat belts or car seats (or car seat laws).
 We might have been sitting in the rear seat, but many of our parents didn't think twice about letting us ride in the front seat either.

-Since then, child car seat laws have passed in every state and the benefits of restraining a child in a car seat or booster seat are widely accepted.
-California’s child safety belt and passenger restraint law was updated on Jan.
+Since then, seat belt laws and child car seat laws have passed in every state and the benefits of restraining a child in a car seat or booster seat are widely accepted.
+California's child safety belt and passenger restraint law were updated on Jan.
 1, 2017 to protect children in the event of a car accident.
-Parents should know the key points of this law to ensure they are following legal guidelines for their children’s safety — even if they long for the days of hot metal playground slides and riding bikes without helmets.
+Parents should know the key points of this law to ensure they are following legal guidelines for their children's safety — even if they long for the days of hot metal playground slides and riding bikes without helmets.

 Beginning in 2017, all children under the age of 8 must sit in a child passenger restraint system in the back seat of a vehicle.
-All children under the age of 2 must be in a rear-facing child-passenger restraint system unless that child is at least 40 inches tall or weighs 40 pounds.
+All children under the age of 2 must be in a rear-facing child passenger restraint system unless that child is at least 40 inches tall or weighs 40 pounds.
 Few children reach that size by age 2, so for all practical purposes let's just say that all children under 2 years of age should be in rear-facing seats.
 It may seem strange to have your child in a rear-facing car seat at first but both you and the child will get used to it quickly.

 There are a handful of other exceptions to the new law, however.
 Most widely applicable is the exception for children under age 8 who have reached 4 feet, 9 inches tall.
 Those children are not required to use a child restraint system, though it may still be recommended.
 Other exceptions are noted, and the law also includes greater latitude for the courts: “The court may exempt from the requirements of this article any class of child by age, weight, or size if it is determined that the use of a child passenger restraint system would be impractical by reason of physical unfitness, medical condition, or size.”